eyalroz/technion-iit-thesis/README.md

 The build tool should invoke the appropriate executable repeatedly (including `bibtex`, `xelatex` etc.) until building has concluded or an error is encountered.
 The template, as distributed, should compile without error (but with some warnings); once you've compiled it you have a `thesis.pdf` file, which you should read for additional information.

+Alternatively, if you're on a Unix-like system, you can use the Makefile; see [this description](https://github.com/eyalroz/technion-iit-thesis/pull/19).
+If you don't know what a Makefile is - never mind.

 ### "Ok, I've compiled the template; what next?"

 You modify it until it becomes your own actual thesis: